YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_3_setting_up_and_configuring_the_security_scanners_and_policies/_index.md

 - **container_scanning**: overwrites the image being scanned depending on the branch
 - **license_scanning**: overwrites the pre_script of license scanning to install required system dependencies
 - **coverage-guided-fuzzing**: runs fuzzing on a provided instrumented file
-- **deploy-staging**: installs ingress, mariadb, and notes application to Kubernetes cluster
+- **deploy**: installs ingress, mariadb, and notes application to Kubernetes cluster for any non-default branch.
 - **dast**: overwrites paths used for running dast
 - **dast_api**: overwrites paths used for running dast_api
 - **apifuzzer_fuzz**: overwrites paths used for running api-fuzzing
 - **reset-notes-table**: Resets notes which have been added via dynamic security scans
+- **deploy-production**: installs ingress, mariadb, and notes application to Kubernetes cluster for production.

 ## Step 3: Setting up Merge-Request Approvals (Vulnerabilities)